tinacms/tina.io/content/docs/ui.md

 The main difference between the two UIs is aesthetics.
 Both provide access to [Screen Plugins](/blog/screen-plugins) and buttons for _saving_ and _resetting_ [Forms](/docs/plugins/forms).
 The main difference is in how they expect the Form's content to be edited: Form's are rendered within the sidebar, while the toolbar is designed to work with [Inline Editing](/docs/ui/inline-editing).

-While these UI elements are fundamental to editing with Tina, there are other components or plugins that can extend these interfaces:
+While the sidebar and toolbar are fundamental to Tina's editing interface, there are other components or plugins that can extend the UI:

 - [Screen Plugins](/docs/plugins/screens): can render modal UI and handle various content editing needs.
 - [Toolbar Widgets](/docs/plugins/toolbar-widgets): can be added to the toolbar as plugins, as in the case of the Branch Switcher provided by `react-tinacms-github`.